famndox/M20-risky-credit/README.md

 ## Overview of the Analysis

 Using historical lending activity from a peer-to-peer lending services company, I’ve trained and evaluated a model to identify creditworthiness of borrowers.
 This simple ai split the dataset to fit a regression model.
-You can view the code here: C’mon Over Y’all
+You can view the code here: [Link to Notebook](https://nbviewer.jupyter.org/github/famndox/M20-risky-credit/blob/main/Starter_Code/credit_risk_classification.ipynb)<br>

 ## Results